Pawel-Florczyk/Scalable-Sequence-Generator/README.md

 # Scalable Sequence Generator

-A professional Python tool for generating and managing numerical sequences (like Fibonacci) with high memory efficiency and data persistence.
-This project demonstrates how to handle large datasets using modern Pythonic patterns.
+A professional Python tool for generating, managing, and streaming high-volume numerical sequences (like Fibonacci).
+Engineered for ultimate memory efficiency and seamless data persistence, this project demonstrates modern Pythonic patterns for large-scale data processing.
+It serves as a robust foundation for Big Data pipelines and analytics.

 ---